-A: Getting an MRI head scan may be possible under specific conditions.
+A: Getting a full-body MRI scan may be possible under specific conditions.
 For more information, talk with your doctor.

 Q: Will insurance cover the costs?

 A: Medicare and most private insurance companies cover this therapy.
-Talk with our business offuce to learn more about your insurance coverage.
+Talk with our business office to learn more about your insurance coverage.

 Q: How long has this therapy been around?